Ruthheasman/micro-saas-apps/replit.md

 - Must work in browser with Babel JSX transformer
 - Pure client-side code (no server dependencies)
 - Self-contained and ready for build pipeline
+- No import/export statements (validated and rejected automatically)

 ### Blockchain Integration